oxu2/oxu2.github.io/_pages/about.md

 [PDF](https://arxiv.org/abs/2401.04923)

 ## Personal
 In my spare time, I love powerlifting🏋️, bouldering🧗, and playing the guitar🎸.
-I am also quite skilled at board games🐺.
+I am also quite skilled at board games such as Werewolves🐺.